jamesquinlan/dsc-techstack/topics/github.md

 ## 4.1.
 Pushing a branch to GitHub

 So, when we are working on code modifications or a new feature locally, we usually want to create a new branch for that feature.
-We do not make changes directly on the main **master** branch, which should only contain stable code.
+We do not make changes directly on the main **main** branch, which should only contain stable code.

 For example, if we wanted to add a new file to our **hello-world** project, you can switch to a new branch by typing this from the project folder: